oayres/babel-plugin-react-ssr/README.md

 A babel plugin to do the hidden dirty work for react-ssr.
 It is _strongly advised_ you use this babel plugin alongside `react-ssr` to acheive seamless server-side rendering.

-This babel plugin will find all of your React components with `static fetchData` methods and do the following things to them:
+This plugin will find all React components with `static fetchData` methods and do the following things to them:

 - Wrap it in a HOC (higher order component)
 - Add a static `_ssrWaitsFor` array